Ski: 2020-2021 Rossignol BLACKOPS Gamer, 186 cm

 The Black Ops 118’s recommended mount point is around -2.4 cm from center.
 At that mount point, it definitely felt best when skied with a neutral, centered stance.
 I could pressure the front of the ski a bit, but it seemed like the ski wanted me to just stand in the middle and let it run.

 I like skis with a balanced feel, but I also like having the option to drive a ski hard — particularly when the snow is variable, since driving the front of the ski often helps it track better at speed.
 So I ended up spending most of my time on the Black Ops 118 with the bindings at -4.4 cm from center.
 There, the Black Ops 118 offered the exact combo I was looking for.
 I could ski it centered and it felt balanced in the air, but I could also drive it pretty hard when skiing fast.
+It also still felt good at around -5.5 cm from center.

 This is what the Black Ops 118 was designed for, and it’s certainly a ton of fun in powder.